 Based on the size and location of your tumor, the surgeon may be able to do something called minimally invasive video-assisted thoracoscopic surgery (VATS).
-If this works for you, you'll have less pain and you'll get better faster.
+If this works for you, you may have less pain and you may get better faster.

 The side effects will vary based on how much of your lung was removed and which type of procedure you had, but here's an idea of what to expect and how to deal with it.